Chapter 3: WorkflowCtx & Context Trait

 Key Parts:

-1. store: C: This public field holds the actual instance of your Context struct (e.g., an instance of MyWorkflowData).
-Nodes will access your shared data through ctx.store.
+1. store: C: This public field holds the actual instance of your Context struct (e.g., an instance of MyWorkflowData, likely containing an EventLog).
+Nodes interact with your context primarily through this field.

 2. cancel: CancellationToken: This is used internally to signal if the workflow should be stopped prematurely.
-Nodes can check this token.
+Nodes can check this token via ctx.is_cancelled().

 3. timeout: Option<Duration>: An optional overall time limit for the workflow run.